 “With the varying climates between Far North Queensland and Victoria, we benefit from having a large selection of produce available all year round.”
-Daniel Flamminio from MD Provodores tells us.
+Daniel Flamminio from MD Provodores (now In2Food) tells us.
 Regardless, seasons are still a thing and there are specific fruit & vegetables that are higher quality and more cost effective during the autumn and winter months.
 For example, “whilst Mangoes and Watermelons can be found 12 months of the year, you will find prices increase by an average of 15% when it’s out of season.”
 So it definitely pays to ensure your menu is using seasonal fruit & veg, to save on your food costs.

 Coming into the cooler months of the year, we’re starting the see a change in availability, quality and prices for the following: